Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-08-10-feature-ranking_methods.md

 - Effective for reducing large signal sets to the most influential variables for detailed engineering analysis.

 ## **#4 ReliefF Importance**
+ReliefF is a feature-ranking algorithm that evaluates how well a feature distinguishes between similar observations with different target values.
+Unlike correlation-based methods, ReliefF considers the local neighborhood of data points and can detect complex relationships between features and the target.

 ![RF_Correlation](/assets/images/Feature_Ranking/reliefF.jpg)

 > **Relevance to Automotive Feature Ranking**